DeedeeH999/MIS3640FinalProject/project_proposal.md

 **Deedee**: Grow my programming skill set to the point where I can work and experiment with Python on my own.

 ### Implementation Plan
-#### This will probably be pretty vague initially.
-Perhaps at this early juncture you will have identified a library or a framework that you think will be useful for your project.
-If you don't have any idea how you will implement your project, provide a rough plan for how you will determine this information.

 Dataset: https://docs.google.com/spreadsheets/d/1aE3zH18fX0LhseASGiZjISi7QnPQzLP1AcZ6Gbj63l4/edit?usp=sharing